-There is no vehicle included in the purchase.
+Included in the purchase is a 2012 Isuzu NPR HD 16′ box truck.
 Common delivery vehicles used for this type of business are box trucks or trailers.
 When considering an additional truck purchase, Routes For Sale recommends MAG Trucks.

 What is the Gross vs the Net income?